We’ve all heard the innovation adage, “think outside the box”.

 - A Learning Records System (LRS) - a central place to store learning data.

 - xAPI - a standard way for learning experiences to send and receive data to and from the LRS.
 Unlike the SCORM/LMS combo the xAPI/LRS pair allows you to track what’s going on outside the LMS where the learners are, so long as they have an internet connection at some point (it does support offline tracking).
 And unlike LTI it requires the learning history to also be sent to the LRS.

-- A set of rules to play by.
-Much like the Apple developer guidelines, such rules guide learning designers and producers to a desired organisational outcome, but they do not ultimately constrain them in the same way that a set of LMS features would.
+- A set of rules to play by - much like the Apple developer guidelines, such rules guide learning designers and producers to a desired organisational outcome, but they don't ultimately constrain them in the same way that a set of LMS features would.
 They provide technical, accessibility and organisational constraints but not functional constraints.
 The broader the guidelines, the more innovative the possible outcomes.

-Let me paint a picture of what an interconnected learning ecosystem might look like in the corporate and education world, so we are not talking in general terms.
+Let me paint a picture of what an interconnected learning ecosystem might look like in the corporate and education world, so we're not talking in general terms.

 In the corporate or work-integrated learning environment it might look like this: